Tax included. Shipping calculated at checkout.

-Most joinery companies in Australia work solely with MDF or particleboard, which are easy and cheap to work with, but not ideal in terms of lasting quality or impact on worker health.
+Most joinery companies in Australia work solely with MDF or particleboard, which are easy and cheap to work with, but not ideal in terms of tactile enjoyment, waste management or impact on worker health.

 We know plywood.
 We know which species and grades are right for each application, and how to cut and treat the panels to ensure they remain straight and true.